 Recovery together (R)

-• (R1) Undertake community initiatives: The Koha Gardens and Tiny Shop village opened in 2018 and is currently run by the local community group Te Whare Roimata.
+• (R1) Undertake community initiatives: The Koha Gardens and Tiny Shop village opened in 2018 and is now owned and managed by Te Whare Roimata.

 • (R3) Case management: The Council has and continues to provide assistance as required since 2012.